-\end{small}where $x_{n}$ is the negative image image chosen by annotator, $x_{p1},x_{p2}$ are two unpicked positive images that has closer concept similarity at the 3AFC tests (see Figure~\ref{3afc}). $d(x,y)$ denotes the euclidean distance between the normalized features extracted by SRN of two data points $(x,y)$. $N$ is the number of psychometric tests in a mini-batch.
+where $x_{n}$ is the negative image chosen by annotator, $x_{p1},x_{p2}$ are two unpicked positive images that have closer concept similarity at the 3AFC tests (see Figure~\ref{3afc}). $d(x,y)$ denotes the these two points' Euclidean distance between the normalized features extracted by our semantic representation network. $N$ is the number of psychometric tests in a mini-batch.

-This loss function encourages images that the annotator perceives similar to be close to each other and enforce a distances margin $m$ between positive pairs and negative pairs.
+This loss function encourages images that the annotator perceives similar to be close to each other and enforces a distance margin $m$ between positive pairs and negative pairs.